Showing up to 15 places from this collection.

 Ashby de la Zouch CastleLeicestershire • LE65 1BR • Historic Places

-Ashby-de-la-ZouchLeicestershire • LE65 1BR • Scenic Point
+Ashby-de-la-ZouchLeicestershire • LE65 1BR • Scenic Place

 Ashby-de-la-Zouch is a historic market town in Leicestershire whose name alone announces its Norman-French origins, the de la Zouch family who gave the town its distinctive suffix having been among the Anglo-Norman lords who established themselves in the English Midlands following the Conquest.
 The town is best known today for its impressive castle ruins, which represent one of the finest surviving examples of a late medieval fortified manor house in the East Midlands and tell the story of the most powerful magnate family in fifteenth-century England.